Operator Certification Information Center

 Message from the State Board of Certification of Water and Wastewater Operators:

-Maintaining your certification and training distinguishes you as an especially critical resource to our industry during these challenging times!
-To whatever extent feasible, the Board encourages you to please consider distance learning (e.g. online and correspondence) courses to maintain your continuing education credits.
+Maintaining your certification and training distinguishes you as an especially critical resource to our industry!
+In addition to in-person approved training courses available in your area, the Board encourages you to please consider distance learning (e.g. online and correspondence) courses to help maintain your continuing education credits.
 Please note that the abundance of approved online training course options continues to expand, and currently includes the following:

 a.
 A drinking water operator in Pennsylvania can choose from